 Note For IMPRS PhD candidates who are stipend holders: The grants are paid at rates which, in the view of the Max-Planck-Gesellschaft, are exempt from tax (see § 3, No. 44 of the Income Tax Act) and obligatory social security insurance does not apply.
 Social insurance, such as health insurance, is not part of the grant.
 You will find detailed information in the "Notice to Grantees" (see Health insurance).

-Note Tanja Macke will competently advise visitors on the accomodation options managed by the institute.
+Note Tanja Macke will competently advise visitors on the accommodation options managed by the institute.
 She can arrange for stays in guest rooms or guest apartments for a limited amount of time.
 This option allows new arrivals to look for longer-term solutions on the private market in the weeks following their arrival.
-See also the information provided on local accomodation by the various Göttingen-specific web sites to the right, or directly here (main text), here (right-hand side links only), or here (actual offers; mixed English/German).
+See also the information provided on local accommodation by the various Göttingen-specific web sites to the right, or directly here (main text), here (right-hand side links only), or here (actual offers; mixed English/German).

 Note Comprehensive lists of German language classes offered by a variety of institutions in Göttingen are available here and here.